Skip to main content

 • Spending excessive time in front of the mirror or purposely avoiding mirrors

-• Going out of the way to avoid contact with others, especially situations that are perceived to be socially intense (special occasions like birthdays, crowded events, classroom settings, public speaking)
+• Going out of the way to avoid contact with others, especially large social gatherings

-• Expressing hatred, disgust, or general dissatisfaction with either their general physical appearance or specific body parts.
+• Expressing hatred or disgust with their general physical appearance or specific body parts

 • Spending more money than the average person on grooming or makeup products